maroon-scorch/Tendam/README.md

 **Team Strengths and Weaknesses:** _Fill this in!_

 **Project Idea(s):** _Fill this in with three unique ideas!
-(Due by March 1)_ Team Members: Edward Yan, Heon Lee, Matthew Ji, Ria Rajesh, Ricky (Wenqi) Zhong
+(Due by March 1)_
+## Team Members:
+- Edward Yan
+- Heon Lee
+- Matthew Ji
+- Ria Rajesh
+- Ricky (Wenqi) Zhong

 ## Team Strengths and Weaknesses:
 #### Edward Yan: